esong200/QuantumStock/Excel Reading/EXCELFORMAT.md

 Increase Decrease In Prop Plant And Equipment
 Increase Decrease In Investments
 Other Cas Inflow From Investment Activities
-Net Cash From Used By Invesment Activities
+Net Cash From Used By Investment Activities
 Issuance Purchase Of Equity Shares
 Payment Of Dividends And Other Cash Distributions Other Cash From Used By Financing Activities